villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 ["TABLE\n", "SOFA\n", "MATTRESS\n", "DRAWER\n"]
 ```

-The file can also be opened as a stream with the `File.stream!` function.
-The returned stream by default chunks the file in to lines, and the resulting lines can be manipulated in the usual manner with functions from the `Stream` and `Enum` modules.
+A file can also be opened as a stream with the `File.stream!` function.
+By default the returned stream is chunked in to lines, and the resulting lines can be manipulated in the usual manner with functions from the `Stream` and `Enum` modules.

 ```elixir
 iex> {:ok, file} = File.open("new_file.txt", [:write, :utf8])